 Balance Sheet - Liabilities and Stockholders' Equity

 The balance sheet reports Direct Delivery's liabilities as of the date noted in the heading of the balance sheet.
 Liabilities are obligations of the company; they are amounts owed to others as of the balance sheet date.
-Marilyn gives Joe some examples of liabilities: the loan he received from his aunt (Notes Payable or Loan Payable), the interest on the loan he owes to his aunt (Interest Payable), the amount he owes to the supply store for items purchased on credit (Accounts Payable), the wages he owes an employee but hasn't yet paid to him (Wages Payable).
+Marilyn gives Joe some examples of liabilities: the loan he received from his aunt (Notes Payable or Loan Payable), the interest on the loan he owes to his aunt (Interest Payable), the amount he owes to the supply store for items purchased on credit (Accounts Payable), the wages he owes an employee (Wages Payable).